The Ultimate Guide to Downtown Reykjavik

 Harpa is a fantastic place to catch a show or concert in Iceland.

-For a nation historically dependent on fishing, the charming and colourful Old Harbour, known to the locals as Reykjavíkurhöfn, was originally a natural inlet that over time became enveloped in a maze of wooden docks.
+For a nation historically dependent on fishing, the charming and colorful Old Harbor, known to the locals as Reykjavikurhofn, was originally a natural inlet that became enveloped in a maze of wooden docks over time.

-These, however, were only suited for smaller vessels and larger ships had to make anchor far away from the shoreline.
+These, however, were only suited for smaller vessels and larger ships had to make anchors far away from the shoreline.

-The construction of a proper harbour was the matter of social debate for decades, but the argument was driven home after a great storm destroyed a large group of ships anchored offshore in 1910.
-Following the disaster, the government agreed to fund the building of a harbour and in 1913, large ships could finally dock in Reykjavík.
+The construction of a proper harbor was a matter of social debate for decades, but the argument was driven home after a great storm destroyed a large group of ships anchored offshore in 1910.
+Following the disaster, the government agreed to fund the building of a harbor and in 1913, large ships could finally dock in Reykjavík.

 Reykjavik's harbour is a popular hang-out spot.Photo from Wikimedia, Creative Commons, by Reykholt.
 No edits made.

-For decades after this shift, the Old Harbour was primarily used by independent fishers and boat owners, as well as serving as the operational centre for the Coast Guard of Iceland
+For decades after this shift, the Old Harbour was primarily used by independent fishers and boat owners, as well as serving as the operational center for the Coast Guard of Iceland.

-Today, the harbour is teeming with life.
-At Port Suðurbugt, vibrantly blue industrial sheds from the 1930s now house seafood restaurants and cafés, while whale watching tours set out daily from the docks.
+Today, the harbor is teeming with life.
+At Port Sudurbugt, vibrantly blue industrial sheds from the 1930s now house seafood restaurants and cafés, many cultural attractions, and whale-watching tours that set out daily from the docks.

 You'd be well advised to visit the Reykjavík Maritime Museum at Grandagarður, which is a fantastic way to become versed in the importance of the docks and how the Icelandic nation was shaped by the ocean.